In fact studies have shown that indoor tanners

 Casual Self-Treatment of Cosmetic Skin Conditions

-Millions of indoor tanning customers frequent U.S. indoor tanning salons
+Millions of indoor tanning customers frequent U.S.

 for

-their own self-treatment of cosmetic skin conditions and other
+their own self-treatment of cosmetic

 non-cosmetic

-tanning reasons - physiologic benefits that can occur when one follows
+tanning reasons - physiologic benefits that can occur when one

 the cosmetic